 How does a gunman retire?
 Frank MacLeod was the best at what he does.
 Thoughtful.
 Efficient.
 Ruthless.
 But is he still the best?

 A new job.
 A target.
 But something is about to go horribly wrong.
 Someone is going to end up dead.

-The breathtaking, devastating sequel to lauded debut The Necessary Death of Lewis Winter, How a Gunman Says Goodbye will plunge the reader back into the Glasgow underworld, where criminal organisations war for prominence and those caught up in events are tested at every turn.
+The breathtaking, devastating sequel to lauded debut The Necessary Death of Lewis Winter, How a Gunman Says Goodbye will plunge you back into the Glasgow underworld, where criminal organizations war for prominence and those caught up in events are tested at every turn.